Food insecurity has risen sharply in West Michigan and the Upper Peninsula – with no end in sight

 Join us today.
 Learn more.
 Support our work.

-When you partner with us to Bridge the Gap, you ensure that our neighbors have enough nutritious food.
+We launched Bridge the Gap in August to ensure that our neighbors have enough nutritious food in 2026.
 When our neighbors are equipped with nutritious food, they are prepared to learn, work, grow, and lead healthy lives.
-Don’t miss this chance to provide meals and hope!
+Thanks to your support, we hit the goal!

 Demand has risen 70.7 percent since 2021.